AlexMercedCoder/GuideToBecomingACoder/readme.md

 Git - software that tracks versions of different projects on your computer in local repositories.

-Github.com, Bitbucket.com, and Gitlab.com are remote repositories where you can store your local repositories for backup, sharing or collaboration.
+Github.com, Bitbucket.com, and Gitlab.com are hosts of remote repositories where you can store your local repositories for backup, sharing or collaboration.

 **VIDEO: SSH KEYS**